akumina/AkuminaDev/docs/Eventing-OOB-Digital-Workplace-Events.md

 ### /practiceareapeople/error/
 Fires when there is an error in searching within the People List Widget

+## Authoring

+### /authoring/rail/close/
+Fires when the authoring rail (in the front end) fully closes.
+NOTE - requires 6.0.2301.1506 and above.

+### /authoring/rail/open/
+Fires when the authoring rail (in the front end) fully opens.
+NOTE - requires 6.0.2301.1506 and above.

 ## References
 See the article below for the overview of Eventing
 * [Overview](https://github.com/akumina/AkuminaTraining/wiki/Eventing:-Overview)